-- Tax Sale Prevention: To address the rising number of low-income homeowners in at risk of losing their homes due to delinquent property taxes, tax sale clinics were established in partnership with MVLS.
-Last year, 78% of those attending the clinics were able to be removed from the tax sale list immediately, with others referred for longer-term representation.
-PBRC operates legal clinics in Prince George’s County and Baltimore City during the month of April.
+- Tax Sale Foreclosure Prevention: To address the rising number of low-income homeowners in at risk of losing their homes due to delinquent property taxes, tax sale clinics were established in partnership with MVLS.
+Each year, the vast majority of those attending our clinics were able to be removed from the tax sale list immediately, with others referred for longer-term representation.
+PBRC operates legal clinics in Baltimore City and Prince George’s County during the month of April.

 View the video about our Estate Planning Clinics to see how you can give back to Maryland's seniors!